codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-memory-diagrams.md

 a = 3;         // a and b are no longer equal
 ```

+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch02/MemoryDiagram.java java -cp code/ch02/ MemoryDiagram )
  The third line changes the value of `a`, but it does not change the value of `b`, so they are no longer equal.

 Taken together, the variables in a program and their current values make up the program's **state**.
 Figure 2.1 shows the state of the program after these assignment statements run.